The Conference and Dinner planned for March 19, 2020 were cancelled due to the COVID-19 pandemic. Check this page for updates.

 Youth/Self-Advocates Group

-Jamie, the Secretary of Alexander's Angels Youth/Self-Advocate Group, is a smart, affectionate, and witty 18-year graduate from Commack HS where she passed the Algebra Regents in 2017.
-Jamie's joys are taking dance class, karate, swimming and playing with the iPad.
+Jamie, the Co-VP of Alexander's Angels Youth/Self-Advocates Group, is a smart, affectionate, and witty 19-year-old graduate from Commack HS where she passed the Algebra Regents in 2017.
+Jamie's joys are taking dance class, karate, swimming, and playing with the iPsd.

 Kyle Erickson